Wonder From the Eyes of the Typical

 What I feel they were pretty spot-on with is the feeling of the older daughter.
 The child in the shadows.
 The child you just let skate on and upward with because they know not to make waves.
-These children have learned to problem solve, maintain, stay calm on the outside when their insides are screaming.
+These children have learned to problem solve, maintain, and stay calm on the outside when their insides are screaming.

-My kids’ needs range from minor to major things.
+My kids’ needs range from minor to significant things.
 We have dealt with everything from Dyslexia to Mild Mental Deficit.
 Splash in Reactive Attachment Disorder, Fetal Alcohol Syndrome, Deafness, and Opsoclonus Myoclonus Syndrome.
 You will have my kids in a nutshell.

 Be Careful Little Eyes What You See

 My kids have seen SO much over the years.
 I’m so blessed that they are so aware of God and follow (mostly) in His forgiving ways.
 To think back, it makes me shudder to remember the looks on their faces when the violence would ensue.